-While the DSPXtra-HD can help you obtain the sound that you want we must always take into account the limitations presented to us by the transmission channel.
-The biggest problem we have is the maximum peak level that can be handled by that transmission channel, and for digital broadcasting services that is 0 dBfs.
+While the DSPXtra-FM can help you obtain the sound that you want we must always take into account the limitations presented to us by the transmission channel.
+The biggest problem we have is the maximum peak level that can be handled by that transmission channel.
+For FM broadcast this is +/- 75 KHz for 100% modulation and for digital services, 0dBfs.

 The trade off in any audio processor is loudness vs. quality.
-The mark of how good a processor is, is how loud the processor can go while maintaining sufficient quality.
+The mark of how good a processor is, is how loud the processor can be whilst maintaining sufficient quality.
 It is up to you where this loudness / quality trade off point is set.
 This point is also usually market and format dependent.